This article was originally published in the Lehigh Valley Business Journal. Read it here!

 That’s an image of a high performing team!

 Now imagine the same rowers with one team member sitting in the back, the oar resting across his knees instead of slicing through the water.
-The others, meanwhile, are working doubly hard to maintain their speed and achieve a win.
+The others, meanwhile, are working doubly hard to maintain their speed to achieve a win.

 Is this the image of a slacker undermining a high performing team?